ThalesBMC/ThalesBMC/README.md

+# Frontend Developer | Web3 & Crypto Specialist

 Hey there 👋

-I'm a frontend developer specializing in web and mobile apps, especially within the Web3 and crypto space.
-My expertise includes building secure, scalable applications that handle thousands of dollars in transactions daily.
+I'm a frontend developer with a focus on web and mobile applications, particularly in the Web3 and crypto sectors.
+I specialize in creating secure, scalable solutions capable of handling high-value transactions daily.
+With a passion for building seamless user experiences, I am dedicated to developing cutting-edge technologies in the rapidly evolving blockchain space.

 <table align= "center">